-Your throat may feel slightly sore for the rest of the day, but it will settle without treatment.
-You may also feel a little bloated due to air remaining in your stomach following the test, but all will soon settle and does not require any treatment or medication.
-You will be able to breathe and swallow as before, but do not eat or drink anything for 30 minutes after the gastroscopy.
-There are no restrictions on activities once you are discharged home if you have not been sedated.
-When you get home we advise you rest quietly for the remainder of the day, and do not go to work, with someone to look after you for 24 hours afterwards if you have been sedated.
+Your nose or throat may feel slightly sore for the rest of the day, and you may also feel a little bloated due to air remaining in your stomach following the test.
+Symptoms will soon settle and do not require any treatment or medication.
+You will be able to breathe and swallow as before, but do not eat or drink anything at all for 30 minutes after the examination.
+There are no restrictions on activities once you are discharged home.